 Madonna – I Love New York

-She may be the same age as your Granny and now wears a silicon-filled face that looks like a surprised panther, but Madonna was once a one-woman music machine and Queen of the pop (although roughly at the same time that Michael Jackson was King of pop.
-So, much like our royal family, bit weird…).
-Somewhere between her reign over Popland and the ravaged part-human she looks today, she sang I don’t like cities, but I like New York / Other places make me feel like a dork.
+She may be the same age as your Granny and now wears a silicon-filled visage that looks like a surprised panther, but Madonna was once a one-woman music machine and Queen of pop (although roughly at the same time that Michael Jackson was King of pop.
+So, much like our royal family, a bit weird…).
+Somewhere between her reign over Popland and the ravaged part-human she is today, she sang I don’t like cities, but I like New York / Other places make me feel like a dork.
 The gripe with this bad rhyme isn’t with the rhyme itself which checks out fine.
 It’s more with the fact that it sounds like it’s been written by a five-year-old in detention.
 It sounds like the next lines could quite conceivably be, I eat my lunch with a fork / I once saw a big hawk / I like Mindy, but I don’t like Mork.
 (Actually, that’s pretty good).

 The Police – Don’t Stand So Close To Me and Wrapped Around Your Finger